-Best book for mystics: Proof of Heaven: A Neurosurgeon’s Journey into the Afterlife by Eben Alexander
+Best Spirituality Book for Depression: Proof of Heaven: A Neurosurgeon’s Journey into the Afterlife by Eben Alexander

 If you don’t love a memoir about a near-death experience, check your pulse; you’re probably already dead.

 Can this book help me overcome depression?

 Does it address depression specifically?

 No. Most of the near-death experience books on my list don’t.
 However, I wanted to include them as I do find them very insightful and inspiring, and can help with depression in a more roundabout way.